cwithmichael/grocery_shop/README.md

 ## Usage
-To run the server, make sure you have a MongoDB instance running locally on port 27017 and please execute the following from the root directory:
+To run the application make sure you have a MongoDB instance running locally on port 27017.

+Execute the following from the root directory after checking out the code:

 ```
 mvn spring-boot:run &
-cd /ui
+cd ui
 npm install
 npm start
 ```